poeschko/longwayhome/source/_posts/leon.md

 We stayed at [la Casona Colonial](http://casonacolonialguest.com/), a historic colonial house furnished with antiques and run by a very nice old *señora*.

-On our way to and from León, we passed by volcano Momotombo, which was actually errupting for the first time since 1905.
+On our way to and from León, we passed by volcano Momotombo, which was actually erupting for the first time since 1905.